 The fascination with Millennials is over.
 It’s time for organizations to turn their attention to a new generation entering the work force – Generation Z, also known as Gen Z. According to Monster, this cohort will account for 20% of the global workforce by 2020.

 We all know that learning and development (L&D) is integral to organizational health—helping employees to learn and grow is a strategic move that can push a company ahead of its competitors.
-But workplace training isn’t as easy as it seems; if they want to implement change, HR professionals need to fully understand the needs of their organization and employees before assessing training needs.
+But workplace training isn’t as easy as it seems;

 In 2015, Berlin was designated the fastest growing hub in the world for new companies, with companies like SoundCloud and Foodpanda expanding into the global market with seemingly lightning speed.
 As we prepare to head to the German capital for our upcoming Speexx conference on December 6, let’s take a look at some of the reasons why Berlin is an exciting place to be today.